instagibbs/bolts/XX-eltoo-peer-protocol.md

 to the penalty-based simplified update scheme, with the extraneous fields removed, and using the `_eltoo` based messages respectively.

+All nodes MUST discard any prior `nonce` fields on loss of connection.

 A sending node:
   - MUST set `last_update_number` to the value of the channel state number of the last